-Do not use these symbols as part of any parameter or node name that you define.
+These symbols shall not be used as part of any parameter or node name.

-Special Characters
+3. Special Characters

-The following table lists the special characters that can be used as part of node names, element parameter names, and element instance names.
+The following table lists the special characters that may be used as part of node names, element parameter names, and element instance names.
 For detailed discussion, see the appropriate sections in this chapter.

-To avoid unexpected results or error messages, do not use the following mathematical characters in a parameter name in IBIS-ISS: - + ^ and /.
+To avoid unexpected results or error messages, do not use the following mathematical characters in a parameter name in IBIS-ISS: $ - + ^{and}$.

-Т IBIS-ISS / Netl ist Special Charact ters "Lega chara posit "Inclu ial Character al anywhere"=first acter or any ion in name uded only"=any ion except first Node Name Instance Name (cannot be the first character; element key letter only) Parameter Name (cannot be the first character, element key letter only) Delimiters ~ tilde Legal anywhere Included only Included only n/a ! exclamation point Legal anywhere Included only Included only n/a
+Special Character "Legal anywhere"=first character or any position in name "Included only"=any position except first character Node Name Instance Name (cannot be the first character; element key letter only) Parameter Name (cannot be the first character, element key letter only) Delimiters ~ tilde Legal anywhere Included only Included only n/a ! exclamation point Legal anywhere Included only Included only n/a @ at sign Legal anywhere included only Included only n/a pound sign Legal anywhere Included only Included only n/a \$ dollar sign Included only (avoid if after a number in node name) Included only Included only In-line comment character % percent Legal anywhere Included only included only, n/a ۸ caret Legal anywhere Included only included only (avoid usage), "To the power of", i.e., 2^5, two raised to the fifth power